solidoss/solidframe/tutorials/mpipc_relay_echo/README.md

 ## The client implementation

-We will skip the instatiation of needed objects (Manager, mpipc::Service, Scheduler, Resolver) as they were presented in previous tutorials.
+We will skip the instantiation of needed objects (Manager, mpipc::Service, Scheduler, Resolver) as they were presented in previous tutorials.
 Now we will continue with the configuration of mpipc::Service.

 First initializing the protocol:
 ```C++